top of page

 7.4 Reward Yourself

 Reward yourself for your hard work and achievements.
-After completing a challenging task, such as passing a language proficiency test or writing a research paper in German, treat yourself to something you enjoy—whether it’s a favorite meal, a day out, or simply some relaxation time.
+After completing a challenging task, such as passing a language proficiency test or writing a research paper in German, treat yourself to something you enjoy—whether it’s a favourite meal, a day out, or simply some relaxation time.

 7.5 Stay Curious and Engaged